dudgnskim/stat159-fa16/stat159-fall2016-hw03/README.md

         report.pdf
 ```

-Objective: The objective of this project is to conduct multiple regression analyses from the Advertising.csv dataset.
+Objective: The objective of this project is to conduct multiple regression analysis from the Advertising.csv dataset.

 License:
 <a rel="license" href="http://creativecommons.org/licenses/by-nc-sa/4.0/"><img alt="Creative Commons License" style="border-width:0" src="https://i.creativecommons.org/l/by-nc-sa/4.0/88x31.png" /></a><br />This work is licensed under a <a rel="license" href="http://creativecommons.org/licenses/by-nc-sa/4.0/">Creative Commons Attribution-NonCommercial-ShareAlike 4.0 International License</a>.